athackst/jekyll-collection-pages/demo/_articles/jekyll-for-documentation.md

 # Installation Guide

-Here's how to install our software...
+Here's how to install the software...
 ```

-The Jekyll Collection Pages plugin will automatically create a category page at `/docs/getting-started/categories/setup.html` listing all documents in the "Setup" category.
+The `jekyll-collection-pages` plugin will automatically create a category page at `/docs/getting-started/categories/setup.html` listing all documents in the "Setup" category.

 ## Implementing Effective Search